Company and Product Philosophy

 An important guiding principal was to integrate phonics, encoding, decoding, word-processing and keyboarding into one program--learning to read and write.
 Another guiding principal was to make the program engaging and fun for children.
 A third was to integrate phonics and keyboarding with whole language activities.

-The unique premise of RWT! is that spelling out words develops fluent phonics skills and is a powerful route to reading.
+The unique premise of our software is that spelling out words develops fluent phonics skills and is a powerful route to reading.
 Using the keyboard makes spelling out words and writing much easier for young children, since most first-graders find keyboarding easier than using a pencil.
-Read, Write & Type!
-Learning System creates a natural "IN/OUT" feedback loop, which is the most effective type of learning for a youngster's developing brain.
+Read, Write & Type and Wordy Qwerty create a natural "IN/OUT" feedback loop, which is the most effective type of learning for a youngster's developing brain.
 Children listen to spoken words or sentences (IN), then sound-out and spell them (OUT).
 As they spell out the words, they read (IN) and get visual and auditory feedback from the computer (IN) to correct their own errors (OUT).
 Because they are highly motivated to complete the stories, children enjoy this continuous practice, which develops an easy fluency with the phonics code.

 In order to help schools integrate the Talking Fingers family of products into their curriculum, we have correlated both our software programs with the Language Arts standards of each of the 50 states.